aymenhamrouni/aymenhamrouni.github.io/_pages/publications.md

   {% include archive-single.html %}
 {% endfor %}

+The full list of publications can be found on <a href="https://scholar.google.com/citations?user=DkkesEkAAAAJ&hl=en">my Google Scholar profile</a>.

 <table id="gsc_rsb_st"><thead><tr><th class="gsc_rsb_sth"></th><th class="gsc_rsb_sth">All</th><th class="gsc_rsb_sth">Since 2017</th></tr></thead><tbody><tr><td class="gsc_rsb_sc1"><a class="gsc_rsb_f gs_ibl" title="This is the number of citations to all publications.
 The second column has the &quot;recent&quot; version of this metric which is the number of new citations in the last 5 years to all publications.">Citations</a></td><td class="gsc_rsb_std">75</td><td class="gsc_rsb_std">75</td></tr><tr><td class="gsc_rsb_sc1"><a class="gsc_rsb_f gs_ibl" title="h-index is the largest number h such that h publications have at least h citations.
 The second column has the &quot;recent&quot; version of this metric which is the largest number h such that h publications have at least h new citations in the last 5 years.">h-index</a></td><td class="gsc_rsb_std">6</td><td class="gsc_rsb_std">6</td></tr><tr><td class="gsc_rsb_sc1"><a  class="gsc_rsb_f gs_ibl" title="i10-index is the number of publications with at least 10 citations.
 The second column has the &quot;recent&quot; version of this metric which is the number of publications that have received at least 10 new citations in the last 5 years.">i10-index</a></td><td class="gsc_rsb_std">4</td><td class="gsc_rsb_std">4</td></tr></tbody></table>